caocscar/workshops/pyspark/pyspark.md

 In other words,
 1. Return the number of points in the area with latitude in [43,44] and longitude in [-84,-83].
 2. Create a two column DataFrame that returns a unique set of device-trip ids (RxDevice, FileId) sorted by RxDevice in ascending order and then FileId in descending order.
-3. Create a two column DataFrame that lists RxDevices with more than 10 trips.
+3. Create a two column DataFrame that returns two columns (RxDevice, Trips) for RxDevices with more than 10 trips.

 # Spark UI
 This is a GUI to see active and completed Spark jobs.